NASA Spots Mysterious Cosmic Ring In Galaxy Far, Far Away

 This “catastrophic collision” generated gas ripples throughout the galaxy, which eventually “produced an expanding ring of gas in AM 0644 that triggered the birth of new stars,” notes NASA.

 So, how does this translate into a ring of black holes or neutron stars?
 The explanation is quite simple.
 These objects are what’s left behind after the massive stars formed in the gas ring reach the end of their short lives and go supernova.
-In the aftermath of these explosions, the gas ring remains populated with either stellar-mass black holes five to 20 times more massive than the sun or typical neutron stars, weighing about 1.5 solar masses.
+In the aftermath of these explosions, the gas ring remains populated with either stellar-mass black holes five to twenty times more massive than the sun or typical neutron stars, weighing about 1.5 solar masses.

 The video below, uploaded on YouTube by the Chandra X-Ray Observatory, illustrates the entire process, explaining how the mysterious ring inside AM 0644-741 was formed.